exercism/jq/concepts/recursion/about.md

 Recursive functions, if implemented incorrectly, might never return their result.
 This can be problematic because each time a function is called, a reference is stored in memory where the VM should return the result (on the [call stack][wiki-call-stack]).
-If a recursive function calls itself infinitely, it is possible to run out of memory causing the VM to crash (a [stack overflow error][wiki-stack-overflow]).
+If a recursive function calls itself infinitely, it is possible to run out of memory, and causing the VM to crash with a [stack overflow error][wiki-stack-overflow].

 This problem of infinite recursion can be caused by: